Varying-Vagrant-Vagrants/VVV/docs/en-US/references/basic-usage.md

 vagrant halt
 ```

 This will shut down the virtual machine.
 If the machine is frozen for whatever reason, add the ` --force` parameter.
-If it still refuses to power off, open Virtualbox and manually power the VM off.
+If it still refuses to power off, open VirtualBox and manually power the VM off.

 ## Restarting VVV